AndrewDMorgan/School-Project-2/README.md

 # Planned Features

 - A 3D renderer (needs optomization)
-- A basic physics engine (work in progress, currently working on the collision detection)
+- A basic physics engine (still a few bugs)
-- Basic maps and game mechanics (haven't started on)
+- Basic maps and game mechanics (still needs more)
-- Data saving and loading for the levels (haven't started on)
+- Data saving and loading for the levels (haven't started on but will for the next part of my project)

 # Goals

 - At least 15 fps
-- Dealine 2 weeks or so
+- Dealine idk
-- A fair bit of polish
+- A fair bit more of polish
-- Nice and tidy readable code packed into many classes, functions, and different files
+- A better map
+- More meckanics